12 Things You Need to Know About Your Nest Thermostat

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

 The preset temperatures on your Nest can also be changed from the app.
-From the home screen, choose Thermostat before selecting Settings.
+From the home screen, select Thermostat and then select Settings.
 Once there, press Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
 Choose the appropriate setting to change the temperature for that preset.

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
-As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
-When choosing this option, it displays a preset schedule for you to customize as you wish.
-Once setup is complete, that’s the schedule it will use.
+• Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
+When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+If you choose that option, it presents a preset schedule before letting you customize it.
+After you've made all your choices, that’s the schedule it uses.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
 Choose the day of the week where you want to make changes.
-After the day is selected, tap Add and find the preset you want.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

 10. Setting a Temperature Range on a Nest Thermostat

-If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Pella.
+If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Pella.
 An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Nest Thermostats are packed with features designed to make life more comfortable and save money.
-However, there is a way to turn off the smart features if prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, you have the ability to turn off the smart features if you prefer manual controls similar to normal thermostats.

-Remember, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Take into account, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.